Coastal Forces of the Royal Navy: Post-World War II

+In 1960, a question was asked in the House of Lords why Coastal Forces had been reduced to a skeleton of three patrol boats and three ships operated by two crews, based at HMS Dolphin in Gosport, when considerable expenditure was made in the 1950s but not followed up, and thus wasted.
+In addition, Coastal Forces was invaluable as a means of training young officers, and the development of small ships, often to the benefit of the navies of Britain's allies.
+Lord Carrington, then First Lord of the Admiralty, responded that limited resources and changing threats were the reason, and that keeping the Coastal Forces at a low level would at least enable it to be rapidly expanded should the need arise.
+He added that nine boats were in operational reserve to maintain Britain's NATO commitment.

 The last sailors to wear the "HM Coastal Forces" cap tally were the ship's companies of the inshore minesweepers Dittisham and Flintham on being taken out of reserve in 1968, before individual cap tallies for the minesweepers had been manufactured and issued.

+The memorial at Hornet was re-dedicated in 2019 in a ceremony to mark the D-Day 75 Commemorations, which was attended by a WWII craft and two modern vessels.

+A permanent exhibition of craft, personnel and history of Coastal Forces was established in Gosport in 2021.
+The exhibition shows that, with 3,000 decorations, including four Victoria Crosses, Coastal Forces personnel received more gallantry awards than any other branch of the Royal Navy.

 Craft types used

 Coastal Forces included the following types of coastal defence craft:

 At the outbreak of World War II in September 1939 there were three flotillas totalling 18 motor torpedo "short boats" between 60 ft and 72 ft long.
 These could typically maintain 40 knots and were armed with two torpedo tubes.
 They were built mainly by the British Power Boat Company, Vospers, and Thornycroft.